benno094/pdf-anki/README.md

 ### To do:

+- Allow adding a page range
+- Option to select returned language
+- Shift adding of Anki cards to client side
 - Allow user to select regions of slides
-- Make layout prettier!
 - Add option to choose title of deck and possibly call up available decks in Anki to choose location
 - Better error management
-- Option to select returned language
 - Change prompt options

 ### Changelog:

 0.2 alpha
-- Changed to Streamlit Web-GUI (This greatly simplified the frontend)
+- Changed to Streamlit Web-GUI
 - Removed image detection
 - Shifted flashcards view to show alongside page preview
 - Using pymupdf instead of pdf2image to reduce reliance on external libraries